Call for entries for NZ’s leading literary fellowship

 Call for entries for New Zealand’s leading literary fellowship

-Auckland, 5 November 2015: Applications for the 2016 Grimshaw Sargeson Fellowship are now open.
+Applications for the 2017 Grimshaw Sargeson Fellowship are now open.

-In its 28th year, the fellowship is a national literary award offering published New Zealand writers, both here and overseas, the opportunity to focus on their craft full-time, providing an annual stipend of $20,000 and tenure at the Sargeson Centre in Auckland.
+This will mark the 30th year of the Fellowship, a national literary award offering published New Zealand writers, both here and overseas, the opportunity to focus on their craft full-time by providing an annual stipend of $20,000 and tenure at the Sargeson Centre in Auckland.

-The fellowship has been recognising and supporting some of our greatest talents for more than 30 years, says Paul Grimshaw, partner, Grimshaw & Co.
+The Fellowship has been recognising and supporting some of our greatest talents for more than 30 years, says Grimshaw & Co Partner Paul Grimshaw.

-Applications close Friday 27, November, with tenure due to start 1 April 2016.
+Applications close on 30 September 2016 with the tenure due to start on 1 April 2017.
 Download the application form here.